 Maxima was developed from 1968-1982 at MIT (Massachusetts Insti-tute of Technology) as the first comprehensive computer algebra system (CAS).
 Allowing not only for numerical, but also symbolical computation, it was used by the leading US universities, by US Government institutions like the DOE, by the US Navy, or NASA.
-Having been enhanced and improved ever since.
-Now it is free (GPL) software and has about 150.000 users worldwide.
+Having been enhanced and improved ever since, now it is free (GPL) software and has about 150.000 users worldwide.
 It is employed in education and research by mathematicians, physicists, engineers, and econo-mists, and it still copes with the major commercial CAS systems of today.
 The software is maintained by an energetic group of volunteers called the Maxima team.
 The author wishes to thank its kind and helpful members, in particular Dr. Robert Dodier, who is in charge of the project, Gunter Königsmann, in charge of the frontend wxMaxima, as well as Prof. Richard J. Fateman and Stavros Macrakis, who participated in the original MIT project and have been contributing to Maxima ever since, for almost half a century now.

 This work is published under terms of the Creative Commons BY-NC-ND 4.0 license.
 See inside the Workbook for details.

 Copyright © Roland Salz 2018-2022